ronensc/lokideploy/README.md

 ==> deploying grafana (using helm)
 ==> deploying promtail (using helm)

-Exampe output of  pods and details after deployment looks like this
+Example output of  pods and details after deployment looks like this

 ```
 NAME                                                   READY   STATUS        RESTARTS   AGE